danmichaelo/mwtemplates/README.rst

    :target: https://pypi.python.org/pypi/mwtemplates/
    :alt: Downloads

-mwtemplates is a simple MediaWiki wikitext template parser and editor, based on a Python rewrite of the MediaWiki preprocessorDOM.php.
+mwtemplates is a MediaWiki wikitext template parser and editor, based on a Python rewrite of the MediaWiki preprocessorDOM.php.
 Tested with python 2.6, 2.7, 3.2, 3.3 and 3.4.